waku-org/pm/2025H2-summary.md

 | Review Comments | [new,renew,review,approved]|

 ## ⚠️ Keys Risks Identified & Controls

+TODO: big ones

+Accept: you accept the risk and it may realize
+Own: you spend effort to resolve the risk
+Mitigation: you find a way to reduce the risk impact

 | Risk               | (Accept, Own, Mitigation)                           |
 |--------------------|-----------------------------------------------------|